DailyWind00/Scop/README.md

 ```
 ## Informations

-You have benchmark objects in the folder ./objects
+You have benchmark objects in the folder ./objects (not in release)

 You can get different error messages with different colors :
   - $${\color{cyan}Cyan}$$   : Tips, usually right after a warning/error to help remove it